falsandtru/pjax-api/api/pjax/config/index.md

 ## lock: () => string = ...

-Give CSS to lock and protect the scroll position from unexpected scroll caused by a browser bug.
+Give CSS to lock and protect the scroll position from unexpected scrolling caused by a browser bug.

 ```ts
   // Default